ReVanced-Extended-Community/Community-Guides/community-wiki/guide-for-beginners.md

 > If you get an error saying *"App not installed as app isn't compatible with your device."* it means that your device is not supported by the RVX Manager.
 Refer to the [general troubleshooting guide](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/community-wiki/general-troubleshooting.md) for instructions.

+Open the RVX Manager.
+Your device may open a settings page for choosing which apps of yours have permission to install unknown apps.
+Find the RVX Manager and give it the permission.

-Open the RVX Manager settings and disable the `Require suggested app version` toggle.
+Then, go to the RVX Manager settings and disable the `Require suggested app version` toggle.

 Download, but do **not** install the APK you want to patch from apkmirror.com: